The maximal subgroups of the exceptional groups $F_4(q)$, $E_6(q)$ and ${}^2E_6(q)$ and related almost simple groups: Techniques used in the proof

 \section{Techniques used in the proof}

 This section surveys the various ideas that we will use to understand subgroups of exceptional algebraic groups and their finite versions.
-The first section discusses strong imprimitivity, a sufficient condition for $N_{\bar G}(H)$ to never be a maximal subgroup of $\bar G$.
+The first subsection discusses strong imprimitivity, a sufficient condition for $N_{\bar G}(\bar H)$ to never be a maximal subgroup of $\bar G$.
 We then talk a little about how to go from $\mbG$-conjugacy to $G$-conjugacy.
-After that, we discuss the trilinear form, as used in \cite{craven2019un}, and then the Ryba space, the space $\Hom_{kH}(\Lambda^2(L(\mbG)),L(\mbG))$ and its relation to conjugacy classes of subgroups.
-The section after discusses novelty maximal subgroups, and finally we consider the Lie algebra structure of $L(\mbG)$ and subalgebras, as used in \cite{craven2015un} to eliminate certain subgroups $\PSL_2(q)$ in defining characteristic.
+After that, we discuss the trilinear form, as used in \cite{craven2019un}.
+The subsection after discusses novelty maximal subgroups, and finally we consider the Lie algebra structure of $L(\mbG)$ and subalgebras, as used in \cite{craven2015un} to eliminate certain subgroups $\PSL_2(q)$ in defining characteristic.